s-bear/UVTV/software/scripts/board 2 data/README.txt

 Olympus E-PL5 camera, the raw ORF files saved in 'board 2 data/0'.

 The ORF files were converted to tiff using RawTherapee, with the settings stored in the associated pp3 files.
+As the tiff files are too large for github, you must generate them yourself using RawTherapee.

 "pixel_stats.py" was run with
     config_path = 'board 2 data/0'